General Undergraduate Requirements

 Requirements for admission to Columbus State University are designed to admit and place students in a manner that will ensure them a reasonable chance of success in college.
 The Office of Admissions reviews all examination scores and academic records.
 Applicants are notified if an interview is required.
 A student is considered for admission without regard to race, creed, sex, marital status, age, or national origin.
 Application forms may be obtained online at http://admissions.columbusstate.edu/.

-Every applicant must submit a formal application to the Admissions Office along with a $40, non-refundable, application fee.
-Georgia residents 62 years of age or older and soldiers serving on active duty are exempt from this fee.
+Applicants must submit a formal application to the Admissions Office and a $40, non-refundable, application fee.
+Georgia residents 62 years or older and soldiers serving on active duty are exempt from this fee.
 Documentation to support the exemption will be required when the application is submitted.
 All applicants, with the exception of foreign nationals, must provide Social Security numbers (social security numbers are required for institutional purposes only) that can be obtained at any Social Security office.
 As required under the University System of Georgia policy, a completed certificate of immunization must be received before enrollment.
 Forms are available online at http://admissions.columbusstate.edu/forms/.

-Admission credentials for priority processing must be filed on or before May 1st for fall semester, November 1st for spring semester, and March 15th for summer term.
+Admission credentials for priority processing must be filed on or before April 15 for the fall semester, September 15 for the spring semester, and April 15 for the summer term.
 Official consideration is given to an applicant only after all credentials are received.
 Ordinarily, application processing requires three to four weeks.
-Applicants who wish to defer their date of entry to the University should submit an Admission Application Change Form found at http://admissions.columbusstate.edu/forms/.
-After a year has elapsed, a new application and all official transcripts must be resubmitted if the transcript is not already on file.
+Applicants who wish to defer their entry date to the University should submit an Admission Application Change Form found at http://admissions.columbusstate.edu/forms/.
+After a year, a new application and all official transcripts must be resubmitted if the transcript is not already on file.

 Students furnishing Columbus State University with false, incomplete, or misleading information relating to their application or academic record will be subject to denial or dismissal.